 Park ecologist, Dr. Kenneth Tinley, led Gorongosa’s first aerial survey for wildlife.
 Tinley and his team counted about 200 lions, 2,200 elephants, 14,000 buffalos, 5,500 wildebeest, 3,000 zebras, 3,500 waterbucks, 2,000 impala, 3,500 hippos, and herds of eland, sable and hartebeest numbering more than five hundred.
 His monumental PhD thesis, “Framework of The Gorongosa Ecosystem”, still stands as the definitive ecological work on Gorongosa and is used as a reference tool by Park Management today.

-In 1976, a year after Mozambique won its independence from Portugal, aerial surveys of the Park and adjacent Zambezi River delta counted 6,000 elephants and about 500 lions, the largest lion population recorded in the Gorongosa region to date.
+In 1976, a year after Mozambique won its independence from Portugal, aerial surveys of the Park and adjacent Zambezi River delta counted thousands of elephants in the region and a healthy population of lions, numbering in the hundreds.
+It was the largest lion population recorded in the greater Gorongosa region to date.

 Bantu-speaking people migrated from West Africa eastward to Lake Victoria and then south to the area now known as Mozambique.